 The Guideline’s first formal publication will be high performance control sequences for airside HVAC equipment, including single zone VAV AHUs, multiple-zone VAV AHUs, and a variety of VAV terminal units.
 These control sequences are based on Task 2, the written English language sequences of operation, from ASHRAE Research Project 1455, “Advanced Control Sequences for HVAC Systems – Phase I Air Distribution and Terminal Systems.”

-The GPC meets at the Annual and Winter Meetings on Mondays from 8am noon local time.
-We also have monthly net meetings that are normally held on the 2nd Thursday of each month from 8am-10am Pacific Time.
-Go to the Meetings Page for the details.
+The GPC meets (under normal circumstances) at the Annual and Winter Meetings on Mondays from 8am noon local time.
+We also have quarterly net meetings.
+Their dates and times will be updated on this website as they're determined.

-Please share this site with other potential interested parties, and have them contact Mark Hydeman if they are interested in joining this committee.
-We will need lots of help to get this important publication completed.
+Please share this site with other potential interested parties, and have them contact Steve Taylor if they are interested in joining this committee.